mandeep/Job-Automate/README.rst

     Example:
     $  jobautomate --key 12345 "Bender" "Rodriguez" "bender@ilovebender.com" "Metalworking" "girder.doc"

-Once entered the script will open a Firefox webdriver instance and search for 'easily apply' jobs in the URLs given by the Indeed API.
+Once entered the script will open a Firefox WebDriver instance and search for 'easily apply' jobs in the URLs given by the Indeed API.
 Due to the API only allowing 25 urls at a given time, the application will prompt for continuation after 25 urls have been traversed.

 .. |travis| image:: https://travis-ci.org/mandeep/Job-Automate.svg?branch=master
     :target: https://travis-ci.org/mandeep/Job-Automate